-The Finance and Operations Director will review interest rates and compare them with other investment opportunities annually, and report findings to the Finance Committee.
+The Finance and Operations Director will review interest rates and compare them with other investment opportunities annually.

 Cash flow and current account balances will be monitored regularly by the Finance and Operations Director to ensure immediate financial commitments can be met and that the current account has adequate balances to meet forthcoming commitments.